 About

-I am a multimedia artist working in the Bay Area of California (Chochenyo Ohlone land) and Northfield, Minnesota (Wahpekute Dakota land).
+I am a multimedia artist working in the San Francisco Bay Area, California (Chochenyo Ohlone land) and Northfield, Minnesota (Wahpekute Dakota land).
 I draw from themes of culture, religion, and disability.
 My work involves printmaking, gouache, pen and ink, fiber art, modifying 90’s and 2000’s toys, polaroids, the archive, and dead things I find on the side of the road.

 Professional Experience